Steh/steh.github.io/_posts/2023-02-01-Splunk_building_better_notables.md

 action.correlationsearch.enabled = 1
 action.correlationsearch.label = "Label"
 ```
-# customise your "Incident Review" Dashboard
+# Customise your "Incident Review" Dashboard

-## change Table Attributes
+## Change Table Attributes
 * change the "table Attributes" to "Incident Review"
   * `Enterprise Security -> Configure -> Incident Management -> Incident Review Settings`
   * add your values to "Incident Review - Table Attributes"

-## use saved filters for faster filtering
+## Use saved filters for faster filtering
 * Change the default filter view to your needs
 * Set your filters and hit "Save new filters"

-## add more data to event details
+## Add more data to event details
 * to add data to a notable you need to extract the data from the search and add it to the notable
 * extract the field:
   * `correlation search -> notable -> Asset Extraction`